To protect American values

 and free speech

-for all Mississippi workers.
+for all working people.

 Unlike the other pages here, this page is not dedicated to any one subject matter or type of case.
 This page collects and presents blog posts from Joel Dillard about his basic philosophy toward the practice of law.
 We hope this sheds light on the kind of law firm we are, and the level of service you can expect.